Software-for-Maths-Learning/SymbolicEqual/app/docs.md

 ### `level`
 The function tests equality using three levels, of increasing complexity.
 This parameter indicates the level at which equality was found.
 It is not present if the result is incorrect.

+### `response_simplified`
+This is a math-simplified string of the given response.
+All mathematically-equivalent expressions will yield identical strings under this field.
+This can be used by teacher dashboards when aggregating common student errors.

 ## Examples